domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ### Document Filters

 Once an `OpenApiDocument` has been generated, it too can be passed through a set of pre-configured Document Filters.
 This gives full control to modify the document however you see fit.
-To ensure you're still returning valid Swagger JSON, you should have a read through the [specification][swagger-specification] before using this filter type.
+To ensure you're still returning valid OpenAPI JSON, you should have a read through the [specification][swagger-specification] before using this filter type.

 The example below provides a description for any tags that are assigned to operations in the document: